 ARTICLE ONE – OBJECT AND PURPOSE

-The object of these Terms and Conditions is to regulate participation in the RBS HUB Incubation program, an initiative run by Rome Business School s.r.l., hereinafter Rome Business School, contained in the annual program RBS4Entrepreneurship intended to the creation of projects or studies in the commercial or industrial field, where the award to the author of the project represents recognition of personal merit.
+The object of these Terms and Conditions is to regulate participation in the RBS Incubation program, an initiative run by Rome Business School s.r.l., hereinafter Rome Business School, contained in the annual program RBS4Entrepreneurship intended to the creation of projects or studies in the commercial or industrial field, where the award to the author of the project represents recognition of personal merit.

 The initiative is addressed to the following groups:

 Current Students of Rome Business School

 External projects involving at least a team member from Rome Business School (current or former student, professor) holding a significant proportion of the company’s capital.

 Hereinafter all “Entrepreneurs”.

 Promoting the Entrepreneurs’ entrepreneurial mindset and skills in the context of the creation of projects or studies in the commercial or industrial field.

 Helping the Entrepreneurs throughout the evolution of their entrepreneurial ventures by providing: Training, consultancy, support and mentoring on a personalized basis

 Recognize the personal merit of the author of the project.

 The incubator will provide a maximum of 5 projects with support from professionals and business incubation experts to enable the proposals that will prove viable, to be presented to potential entrepreneurs/investors.
 The program lasts 6 months between Aprile 2022 and October 2022.